alesanmed-forked-projects/senior-backend-challenge/README.md

 ## Further improvements

 The app is far from being perfect.
 Here are some further improvements that could be made:

 - There should be a system in place to manage database migrations.
-This can be done using [Knex's migration API](https://knexjs.org/guide/migrations.html#migration-api).
+This can be done using <a href="https://knexjs.org/guide/migrations.html#migration-api" target="_blank">Knex's migration API</a>.
 - There should be a better error handling system for database errors in the use cases.
 - There should be a better separation of concerns between the different modules.
 For example, the users module should not depend on the restaurants module.
 While this is not a problem now, it could be in the future.
 - There would be nice to have guards to check that users have access to resources and that the resources exist.
 Instead of repeating the same code for checking the access and existence in each use case.
 - There should be a better system to handle permissions.
 Instead of using a simple guard, we would need to put in place a more granular system.
-For example, using [CASL](https://casl.js.org/).
+For example, using <a href="https://casl.js.org/" target="_blank">CASL</a>.

 Regarding performance and scalability, the following improvements could be made:

 - As stated in the [second step](#second-step) section, the statistics should be recalculated every X time and always access the calculation, not the raw data.
 - A system for allowing users to refresh their access token would be nice, instead of having to log in again every now and then.
 - If performance is a big issue, the underlying web framework could be changed to a more performant one.
-For example, [express](https://expressjs.com/) could be replaced with [Fastify](https://www.fastify.io/).
+For example, <a href="https://expressjs.com/" target="_blank">express</a> could be replaced with <a href="https://www.fastify.io/" target="_blank">Fastify</a>.